Elliott Carter: Biography

 Elliott Cook Carter Jr. was born in Manhattan on December 11, 1908, the son of a wealthy lace importer, Elliott Carter Sr., and the former Florence Chambers.
 Much of his childhood was spent in Europe; he spoke French before learning English.
-As a teenager, he developed an interest in music, although his parents did not encourage his interests other than providing for early piano lessons, but he was encouraged by Charles Ives, who sold insurance to Carter's family.
+As a teenager he developed an interest in music, although his parents did not encourage his interests other than providing for early piano lessons.
+However, he was encouraged by Charles Ives, who sold insurance to Carter's family.
 While a student at the Horace Mann School in 1922, he wrote an admiring letter to Ives, who responded and urged him to pursue his interest in music.
-Besides that, he began to be interested in modern music as part of his broader exploration of modernism in various other art forms.
+He began to be interested in modern music as part of his broader exploration of modernism in various other art forms.

-In 1924, a 15-year-old Carter was in the audience and "galvanized" when Pierre Monteux conducted the Boston Symphony Orchestra (BSO) in the New York première of The Rite of Spring.
-Carter later came to appreciate the American ultra-modernists—namely Henry Cowell, Edgard Varèse, Ruth Crawford and, later, Conlon Nancarrow.
-Ives often accompanied Carter to BSO concerts conducted by Serge Koussevitzky, who programmed contemporary works frequently, and then returned to Ives' home to critique and parody the so-called tricks of Debussy, Stravinsky or Prokofiev – who were composing European new music that Ives considered only 'superficially modern'.
+In 1924, the 15-year-old Carter was in the audience and "galvanized" when Pierre Monteux conducted the Boston Symphony Orchestra (BSO) in the New York première of The Rite of Spring.
+Carter later came to appreciate the American ultra-modernists: Henry Cowell, Edgard Varèse, Ruth Crawford and, later, Conlon Nancarrow.
+Ives often accompanied Carter to BSO concerts conducted by Serge Koussevitzky, who programmed contemporary works frequently, and then returned to Ives' home to critique and parody the so-called tricks of Debussy, Stravinsky or Prokofiev, who were composing European new music that Ives considered only 'superficially modern'.

 Starting in 1926, Carter attended Harvard University, where he majored in English but also studied music, both at Harvard (whose music course did not satisfy him) and at the nearby Longy School of Music, and also sang with the Harvard Glee Club.
 His Harvard professors included Walter Piston and Gustav Holst.
 Carter earned a master's degree in music from Harvard in 1932, but the course did not help make much progress in his compositional skills.
 Hence, Carter then moved to Paris to study with Nadia Boulanger, both privately and at the École Normale de Musique de Paris.
 He worked with Boulanger from 1932 to 1935 (though he did not compose much music with her that he believed was worth preserving) and in the latter year received a doctorate in music (Mus.D.).